 Nike SB is NIKE, Inc.'s skateboarding subdivision.
 Founded in March 2002 and formerly led by the late Sandy Bodecker, Nike SB is often credited for modern-day sneaker collecting because of its limited, concept-driven releases.

 Over the years, Nike SB has hosted professional skaters the likes of Lance Mountain, Paul Rodriguez, Stefan Janoski and Shane O’Neill.
-Nike SB's earliest team included Richard Mulder, Reese Forbes, Gino Iannucci and Danny Supa, all of whom received the first four Nike SB Dunk Lows.
+Nike SB's earliest team included Richard Mulder, Reese Forbes, Gino Iannucci and Danny Supa, all of whom received the first four SB Dunk Lows.

-Notable Nike SB releases include collaborations with Diamond Supply Co., Supreme and Jeff Staple, just to scratch the surface.
+Collaborations with Diamond Supply Co., Supreme and Jeff Staple, just to scratch the surface.
 Some Nike SB releases, like “Paris,” “Raygun” and “What The Dunk” versions of the SB Dunk Low, have garnered grail-status among many collectors, fetching six-figure buyouts on the after-market.

 Although the skateboarding-division experienced mainstream lull throughout the latter 2010s, it's regained widespread attention from casual consumers in 2020, thanks in large part to Travis Scott and Virgil Abloh.
 Enthusiasts of both the sport and imprint have been enjoying and skating in models like the SB Blazer Low and SB GTS Return, among others.